Frank DuMond: Work

 DuMond exhibited at the Cotton States Exposition in Atlanta, the World's Columbian Exposition in Chicago, the Pan-American Exposition in Buffalo, and the Saint Louis Exposition.
 He served as director of fine arts at the Lewis and Clark Centennial Exposition in Portland in 1905, and he helped organize the first exhibition at the Portland Art Museum that year.
 For the 1915 Panama-Pacific Exposition, he prepared two huge murals, 12 feet high by 47 feet long, which now hang in the San Francisco Public Library.

-The editor of Harper's, who was also president of the Art Students League, convinced him to take a job teaching at the League.
+The editor of Harper's, who was also president of the Art Students League of New York, convinced him to take a job teaching at the League.
 He still performed illustration work for a while in addition to teaching, including the artwork for Mark Twain's Personal Recollections of Joan of Arc.

-In a teaching career spanning more than fifty years, DuMond taught thousands of artists at the Art Students League.
+In a teaching career spanning more than fifty years, DuMond taught thousands of artists at the Art Students League of New York.
 His students included Norman Rockwell, Georgia O'Keeffe, John Marin, Frank J. Reilly, Charles Webster Hawthorne, Frank Herbert Mason, Ogden Pleissner, Kenneth Hayes Miller, Louis Bouché, Eugene Speicher, Helen Winslow Durkee, Arthur Maynard and Rosina Cox Boardman.

 DuMond developed a Prismatic Palette, used especially for landscapes.
 His students were taught to see a progression of prismatic light in pre-mixed paints placed in a tonal progression flowing from yellow to violet on the warm side and from yellow to green to blue green to violet on the cool side.
 A student quoted DuMond, "Silently glowing over this whole landscape is a rainbow.
 You must learn to see it.
 It is there always."
 Variations of the Prismatic Palette are still used by many artists and teachers and by schools, including the Ridgewood Art Institute in New Jersey.

 DuMond was a member of the Old Lyme Art Colony in Old Lyme, Connecticut, where he lived in a neighborhood called Grassy Hill.
 For several years he headed the Art Students League's Lyme Summer School of Art, where he also taught outdoors, as he had in France.
 After the school moved to Woodstock, NY, DuMond continued to give private classes in Old Lyme.

 DuMond died in New York City on February 6, 1951, at the age of 85.